open-oap/open-oap/README.md

 - EDELWEISS72 GmbH - a Munich based full-service agency (www.edelweiss72.de)

 ## Typo3-Version
-The current supportet version is 11, in July 2024 it will be updated to 12.
+The current supportet version is 12

 ## Note
 Sorry, there was a misleading note in version 1.2.0 (an old one from 1.1)